Go on to

 Aug.
 22 Chrysalis

-definitely rush released FREE HAND in England in late August, probably
+definitely rush released FREE HAND in England

-most commercially successful album Gentle Giant ever made, with songs that were
+went on to become the most commercially successful album Gentle Giant ever

-The album sold very well in most parts of the world and the band began
+made, with songs that were musically challenging, yet accessible.
+The album sold very well in most parts of the

-to think their future would be very bright indeed.
+world and the band began to think their future would be very bright indeed.

 Aug.
 23 Hempstead,